soma-okamoto/MixedRealityProject-MRTKv3/README.md

 ## SpacialVisualizationSystem
 A real-time environment visualization module combining **YOLOv5**, **DeepSORT**, and **Point Cloud rendering**.

-This system detects and tracks dynamic objects in the scene using YOLOv5 + DeepSORT,
+This system detects and tracks dynamic objects using YOLOv5 + DeepSORT,
-and simultaneously reconstructs the surrounding geometry as a **3D point cloud** within the MR environment.
+while simultaneously reconstructing the surrounding environment as a **3D point cloud** within the MR space.
-By integrating object tracking with spatial mapping, the user can visualize both **terrain structure** and **object motion** intuitively through MR.
+By combining **semantic tracking** and **geometric mapping**, it enables intuitive visualization of both **terrain structures** and **object motion** for enhanced situational awareness.

 ![SpatialVisualization](https://github.com/soma-okamoto/MetaSDKv74-MRTKv3/blob/NotFX/Images/画像7.png?raw=true)